| Title: | Knowledge Space Theory Input/Output |

 Their matrices are somewhat transposed in comparison to all the other formats.
 Row i and column j is equal to "1" if knowing i can be surmised from knowing j, and equal to "0" otherwise.
 Thus, column j describes the minimal state for item j.

-Surmise function files are available only in CSV format.
+Surmise function files are available only in spreadsheet formats.

-The matrix is here preceded by a row which denotes the item for which the respective state is a clause.
+The matrix is here preceded by a row which denotes the item for which the respective state (i.e. row) is a clause.

 #SRBT v2.0 structure ASCII 3 5 # Some comment or item information 000 100 110 101 111